Board of Directors

 |Francisco Pérez Mackenna||Director|

-Jérôme Gallot is Advisor to the Chairman of Veolia Environnement.
-He is also Director of Caixa Seguros* (Brazilian subsidiary of CNP Assurances) and Plastic Omnium, and non-voting Director of NRJ Group.
+Jérôme Gallot is Legal Manager of JGC.
+He is a member of the supervisory Board of Idinvest Partners and of Acerde SAS.
+He is also Director of Caixa Seguradora* (Brazilian subsidiary of CNP Assurances), Plastic Omnium, SP3H and Censor of NRJ Group.

 Véronique Guillot-Pelpel is judge at the Paris Commercial Court and Board member of the Nexans Foundation created in March 2013.
 Previously she held the position of Director of Human Resources and Communications for Nexans between 2006 and 2008 and had previously held the position of Communication Director for the Group between 2000 and 2006.
 Mrs Guillot-Pelpel was a member of Nexans' Executive Committee from October 2001 until she left the Group in 2008.

-Philippe Joubert is Executive Chairman of the Global Electricity Initiative (GEI) (at the World Energy Council), Senior Advisor Power and Climate to the World Business Council for Sustainable Development (WBCSD ) and Chairman of HRH The Prince of Wales’s European Union Corporate Leaders Group on Climate Change.
-He is a member of the Advisory Board of A4S (Accounting for Sustainability) and of the Cambridge Institute for Sustainability Leadership (CISL) of Cambridge University.
+Philippe Joubert is Executive Chairman of the Global Electricity Initiative (GEI) (at the World Energy Council), Senior Advisor Power and Climate to the World Business Council for Sustainable Development (WBCSD) and Chairman of HRH The Prince of Wales’s Corporate Leaders Group on Climate Change.
+He is a member of the Advisory Board of A4S (Accounting for Sustainability) and is a lecturer at the Cambridge Institute for Sustainability Leadership (CISL) of Cambridge University.
 From 2011 to 2012, Mr. Joubert was Deputy CEO of the Alstom group in charge of strategy and development.
 He was a member of the Alstom Executive Committee between 2000 and 2012, President of Alstom Transmission and Distribution Sector from 2000 to 2004, and from 2004 to 2011 President of Alstom Power Sector.
 He previously occupied various management positions within the Alstom group beginning in 1986.
+He has been the permanent representative of The Green Option on the Board of Directors of renewable energy producer Voltalia since June 2014 and a director of ENEO Cameroun S.A. since December 2014.

 Francisco Pérez Mackenna is Chief Executive Officer of the Chilean company Quiñenco S.A.*.
-He is also Director of the following Chilean companies belonging to the Quiñenco group: Banco de Chile* (and a wholly-owned subsidiary), Madeco* (renamed Invexans) (and various wholly-owned subsidiaries), CCU* (Compañia cervecerías Unidas S.A.) (and various wholly-owned subsidiaries), CSAV* (Compañia Sudamericana de Vapores S.A.) and SAAM* (Sudamericana Agencias Aéreas y Marítimas S.A), and ENEX* (Empresa Nacional de Energía ENEX S.A.).
+Before joining Quiñenco, between 1991 and 1998, he was Chief Executive Officer of CCU.
+He is also a director of some Quiñenco group companies including Banco de Chile*, Tech Pack*, Invexans* (shareholder of Nexans), CCU* (Compañia Cervecerías Unidas S.A.), CSAV* (Compañia Sudamericana de Vapores S.A.) and SM SAAM* (Sociedad Matriz SAAM S.A.), and ENEX* (Empresa Nacional de Energía Enex S.A.).

-Hubert Porte is Executive Chairman of Ecus Administradora General de Fondos S.A. investment company, which was founded in 2004 and is dedicated to investments in South America through private equity fund Axa Capital Chile I and II.
-Within Chilean companies whose financial investments are managed by Ecus Administradora General de Fondos S.A., Hubert Porte is Chairman of the Board of Directors of Albia* (industrial laundry), and Director of Vitamina* (chain of nurseries and kindergartens) and Loginsa* (logistics).
-He is also Director of Plastic Omnium S.A.
-Chile* (Chilean subsidiary of Plastic Omnium group) and Managing partner of Latin American Asset Management Advisors Ltd* (LAAMA), that he founded in 2004, currently the exclusive distributor of Axa Investment Managers’ mutual funds in Latin America for which LAAMA currently manages over 2 billion US dollars.
+Hubert Porte is Executive Chairman of the private equity firm Ecus Administradora General de Fondos S.A.*, which was founded in 2004 and invests in Chile through private equity funds Ecus Private Equity I and Ecus Agri-Food.
+Hubert Porte is Chairman of the Board of Directors of the Chilean company AMA Time*, and is a director of Invexans S.A.* (Quiñenco group, shareholder of Nexans), Plastic Omnium Chile S.A.* (Chilean subsidiary of Plastic Omnium group) and Loginsa*.
+He is also managing partner of Latin American Asset Management Advisors Ltd* (LAAMA), which he founded in 2004, and which is the exclusive distributor for the Chilean and Peruvian pension funds of AXA Investment Managers’ mutual funds.
+LAAMA currently manages US$2 billion worth of investments for these funds.

-Kathleen Wantz-O’Rourke is the Director Action Plan & Performance Group in ENGIE since 2012.
-She previously held various positions in Siemens since 1984 in finance, business development and general management in large regional companies.
+Kathleen Wantz-O’Rourke is the Group Performance & Transformation and Corporate Finance Director in ENGIE.
+Kathleen Wantz’O-Rourke joined the Engie group in 2012 as Group Action Plan and Performance Director.
+Between 1984 and 2012, she held various positions within the Siemens group, in finance, business development and general management in large regional companies.
 She also serves as a member of the Board of Storengy and of the Trust Management Institute (TMI), and as a member of the Supervisory Board of Companie Nationale du Rhône (CNR).
 She is also a member of the Audit Committee of Storengy and Compagnie Nationale du Rhône (CNR).

 * Positions held in foreign companies or institutions.